moorepants/eme185/content/pages/reports.rst

 Main Content
 ------------

-**The main content should be no longer than 15 pages.**
+**The main content should be no longer than 20 pages.**

 Introduction
-   Here, you should introduce your problem in context with respect to your sponsors work and their broader goals.
+   Here, you should introduce your problem in context with respect to your sponsor's work, their broader goals, society, and contemporary issues.
 Your mission statement should be clearly defined with respect to these.
 The sub-problems you have solved should be described and how they relate to the main problem.
 This should also include any relevant existing solutions and literature that helps put your problem and solution into context.
 Needs, Specifications, and Standards
    The sponsor's needs should be explained along with the target specifications that you've developed from the needs.
-Note any engineering standards that are relevant to your project.
+Be sure to note any engineering standards that were used to set your specifications or were relevant to your project.
 Design Description
    You should fully describe your design and explain how it functions.
 The goal is to provide sufficient technical details to communicate the conceptual